 In 1987, the State of California adopted the California False Claims Act (“California FCA”), its own version of the federal False Claims Act (“FCA”).
 California was the first state to adopt its own False Claims Act.
 The California FCA allows private individuals who know about fraud against California to bring a qui tam case on behalf of the State against a person or entity for submitting or causing the submission of false claims to California State or local governments.

-California FCA and Federal FCA Similarities
+California False Claims Act and Federal False Claims Act Similarities

 Key provisions of the California FCA mirror the federal FCA, such as: